Expression of Interest | What it’s all about

 Expression of Interest vs. Registration of Interest | What’s the difference?

-The Expression of Interest (EOI) is a statement submitted to Immigration about wanting to apply for a Skilled Migration Visa to Australia while the Registration for Interest (ROI) is made for individuals searching for state nominations.
+The Expression of Interest (EOI) is a statement submitted to Immigration about wanting to apply for a Skilled Migration Visa to Australia while the Registration of Interest (ROI) is made by individuals searching for state nominations.
+You can only submit your ROI after you have submitted the EOI.

 Expression of Interest vs. Registration of Interest | The similarities?